openosmia/snicar-fx/README.md

 Mie theory.
 Each layer has a specific surface area, water content and concentrations of various light absorbing particles.
-The incoming irradiance can be direct with a prescribed SZA, or diffuse.
+The incoming irradiance can be direct with a prescribed Solar Zenith Angle (SZA), or diffuse.
 Fresnel boundary layers can be incorporated between layers to account for the change in refractive index between air and ice when using the two-stream Delta-Eddingon solver ( [Briegleb and Light 2007](https://doi.org/10.5065/D6B27S71),